TUVIMEN/forumscraper/README.md

     forumscraper --names hash --directory DIR URL

-By default if files to be created are found and are not empty function exits not overwriting them.
+By default if files to be created are found and are not empty, function exits not overwriting them.
 This can be changed using `--force` option.

 forumscraper output logging information to `stdout` (can be changed with `--log FILE`) and information about failures to `stderr` (can be changed with `--failed FILE`)